basarat/demo-noImplicitAny/script.md

   bar = 456
 }
 ```
-You can use this to do exhaustive checks in unions.
+You can use this to do exhaustive checks in union types.
 For example let say you have a variable returned from a server that can be a string or a number

 ```
 declare var foo: